LIS 533 Database Design for Information Management

 At the completion of this course, the students will be able to:

-1. Explain features and strengths of database technology for information management
+- Explain features and strengths of database technology for information management and its relation to Web technology including XML.

-2. Elaborate on the importance of discovering and analyzing users’ information management needs and requirements in developing database applications
+- Elaborate on the importance of discovering and analyzing users’ information management needs and requirements in developing database applications.

-3. Apply database design methodologies and associated techniques to real world information management situations
+- Apply database design methodologies and associated techniques to real world information management situations.

 Measurable Student Learning Outcomes (SLOs):

-A combination of lectures, discussions, hands-on labs, group work, and computer demonstrations will be used throughout this course.
+A combination of examples, tutorials, discussions, exercises, and case studies will be used throughout this course.

 Elective course; Pre- or co-requisite: LIS 501